BurntSushi/rebar/engines/regress/README.md

 aspects but not in others.
 For example, `.` and `[^a]` match entire codepoints instead of individual bytes and case insensitivity is implemented by taking Unicode case folding rules into account.
 Also like Go, though, the classes `\w`, `\d` and `\s` are always limited to their ASCII definitions.
-And also like Go, regress has no way of disabling Unicode mode.
+Unlike Go, as of `regress 0.5.0`, there is now a way of disabling Unicode mode.
+But that Unicode mode seems to only impact surface level syntax, for example, by rejecting invalid bounded repetition syntax.

-One other thing worth mentioning is that even "simple" Unicode character classes like `\pL` and `\p{Greek}` are not supported.
+One other thing worth mentioning is that `regress` has some support for Unicode character class syntax, but tends to diverge from other regex engines in this barometer.
+For example, `regress` supports `\p{Letter}` but not `\pL`, while PCRE2, RE2 and Go's `regexp` package all support `\pL` but not `\p{Letter}`.

-(It's likely that some or all of this support is dictated by EcmaScript, but I didn't spend the time to dig into that.)
+(It's likely that some or all of this support is dictated by ECMAScript, but I didn't spend the time to dig into that.)

 [regress]: https://github.com/ridiculousfish/regress